Managing Habitat for Eastern Bluebirds

 Provide water for bathing

 Bluebirds are attracted to shallow water for bathing.
 They prefer water that is less than 2 inches deep.
 Place flat rocks at varying water depths to provide secure footing and allow bluebirds to select the depths that they prefer.
-Bluebirds also are attracted to dripping water.
-Commercial drippers are available, but a garden hose hung over a bird bath also will work.
+Bluebirds are also attracted to dripping water.
+Commercial drippers are available, but a garden hose hung over a bird bath will also work.
 Bluebirds are more likely to use water that has perches nearby.
 Locate water sources near existing perches, or plant shrubs and trees near the water source.

 Plant fruiting trees and shrubs